How exactly do you say come here in Italian?

-Of course, you can use the verb venire as in the original request.
-There’s no difference between these and the expressions with arrivare.
+Of course, you can also use the verb venire as in the original request.
+There’s no difference between this and the expressions with arrivare.

 Aiuta Lingookies con un 👍!

-❤️ If you liked this lesson on how do you say come here in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say come here in Italian, consider sharing it with your social media friends who are also studying Italian.